Collaborators (play): Historical context

 The play is a fictional device to examine the conflict experienced by a writer who is trying to portray a recognizable depiction of the human condition in a tyrannical world which systematically represses such expression.

 Bulgakov did receive a phone call from Stalin out of the blue at an earlier stage in his career in 1930 in which he was favoured with a new post.
 He knew that the dictator admired his work and followed his output.

 No formal collaboration between Stalin and Bulgakov existed but the figure of Stalin as a monster inside Bulgakov's mind existed, and this was reinforced physically through the NKVD.

 Bulgakov did indeed write a play to order on the life of the young Stalin around the time depicted, entitled Batum, which is regarded by modern critics as stilted and shallow.
 The terror of the tyrant led him to produce a play on demand which might have been written by the dictator himself.

-Bulgakov's play Molière: The Cabal of Hypocrites (1936), of which there are brief extracts within this play, examines the life of another author, Molière, at the court of a tyrant, Louis XIV of France.
+Bulgakov's play Molière: The Cabal of Hypocrites (1936), of which there are brief extracts within this play, examines the life of another author, Molière, at the court of a tyrant, Louis XIV.